 Canon 50 mm f1.8 (ver I) Lens

 This is a handy lens to have in the bag.
 I don’t use it much but when a bright lens is needed this is the answer.
 I mostly use this lens with one or more extension tubes for macro photography when I want to use the wider perspective to capture more background.
 This version has a few nice features which may make it worthwhile to find a used one; it has a metal lens mount and a distance window.
-The version II currently available has some very good performance (see this review) and is Canon’s lightest, shortest and least expensive lens.
+The version II currently available has some very good performance and is Canon’s lightest, shortest and least expensive lens.
 Everything except for the lenses is plastic down to the lens mount.
 Having a lens with a wider aperture is also handy when photographing at night as it is easier to see to focus.

 Sigma 150 mm f2.8 Macro Lens

 I love this lens.
 I had the Canon 100mm f2.8 macro (non-IS) for years and frequently used it with a 12mm extension tube and 1.4x converter to give me an effective focal length of 140mm at f4.
 This is the ideal lens for both full frame use, and the cropped sensor cameras that I have.
 There is a new OS version currently available and I bought my lens about a year before that was released.
 I probably won’t get the OS version as it is somewhat more expensive and I’d have to sell the one I have at a loss.
 Who knows, Christmas is coming.

 I’ve had this lens since 2000 and love it, although it gets a bit tedious carrying it with all the other camera gear.
 It has great sharpness and performs very well with either full frame or APS-C sensors..
 Results with a 1.4x teleconverter are still outstanding.
 Using the 2x teleconverter usually presents no problems, and I’ve even used the 1.4X and 2X converters together on occasion with good results although not consistent.
 Sometimes it’s just worth the try.